thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2021-01-27-ellen-pearlman-mit-fellow-open-documentary-lab.markdown

 Synthetic Media resident Nouf Aljowaysir and program director Ellen Pearlman both had new work exhibited at [AI Art Gallery](http://www.aiartonline.com/highlights-2020/).

 {% include image file='salaf.jpg'
-   caption='سلف [Salaf]: StyleGAN2 trained on an empty dataset' %}
+   alt='A grid with lots of tiny grayscale portrait images' caption='سلف [Salaf]: StyleGAN2 trained on an empty dataset' %}

 The online exhibition showcased works from the annual [NeurIPS4 Creativity Workshop](https://neurips2020creativity.github.io/), a leading machine learning conference for creativity and design, which they both took part in.